-Once you have decided which method you want to use, refer to IBM Infoprint Manager for Windows: Getting Started for configuration information.
+Once you have decided which method you want to use, refer to the Infoprint Manager for AIX: Getting Started.

-1. You can print to Infoprint Manager from both z/OS and OS/390.
+^{1.} You can print to Infoprint Manager from both z/OS and OS/390.

-Comparing PSF Direct, DPF, and MVS Download
+Comparing PSF Direct and MVS Download

-The following table outlines some of the key differences among the three main host printing options that Infoprint Manager provides.
+The following table outlines some of the key differences among the two main host printing options that Infoprint Manager provides.
 Use this information to determine which option best meets the needs of your print installation.

 Table 1.
-Comparing PSF Direct, DPF, and MVS Download
+Comparing PSF Direct and MVS Download

-PSF Direct DPF MVS Download IBM Infoprint Manager for Windows acts as an intermediary passthrough point for Intelligent Printer Data Stream (IPDS) input, or converting from IPDSTM to the PCL or PPDS data stream.
-IBM Infoprint Manager for Windows acts as a full print spool system for Intelligent Printer Data Stream (IPDS) input, or converting from IPDS to the PCL or PPDS data stream.
-IBM Infoprint Manager for Windows acts as a full print spool system.
-MVS provides the mechanism for transferring jobs from the JES spool to the Infoprint Manager spool.
+PSF Direct MVS Download Infoprint Manager for AIX acts as an intermediary passthrough point for Intelligent Printer Data Stream (IPDS) input, or converting from IPDS [TM] to the PCL or PPDS data stream.
+Infoprint Manager for AIX acts as a full print spool system.
+OS/390 provides the mechanism for transferring jobs from the JES spool to the Infoprint Manager spool.
 Use this feature with PSF for OS/390, PSF/MVS, PSF/VM, PSF/VSE, and PSF/400.
-Use this feature with PSF for OS/390, PSF/MVS, PSF/VM, PSF/VSE, and PSF/400.
 Use this feature with PSF for OS/390 or PSF/MVS only.
-Requires installation and configuration of IBM eNetworkTM Communications Server for NT Version 6.01 and a Print Services Facility (PSF) software program on the host system.
-Requires a Print Services Facility (PSF) software program on the host system.
-Requires purchase and configuration of the MVS Download feature of PSF.
-Communicates through SNA from the PSF host to Windows.
-Communicates through TCP/IP from the PSF host to Windows.
-Communicates through TCP/IP from the PSF host to Windows.
+Communicates through SNA from the PSF host to AIX.
+Communicates through TCP/IP from the PSF host to AIX.
 Resource management is performed at the PSF host.
+Resource management is performed at Infoprint Manager: all print resources must either reside on the Infoprint Manager server where the job prints or be transmitted inline in an Advanced Function Presentation (AFP) job.
+Refer to "Managing resources with MVS Download" on page 25 for additional information.
 Both the printer and the print spool are managed on the host PSF system.
 The host print spool is managed on the host PSF system; the Infoprint Manager spool and printer are managed from Infoprint Manager.
 The job is managed on the host until it is downloaded, then from Infoprint Manager.
-The host print spool is managed on the host PSF system; the Infoprint Manager spool and printer are managed from Infoprint Manager.
-The job is managed on the host until it is downloaded, then from Infoprint Manager.
+Supports all printers supported by the host PSF, as well as PCL and PPDS devices that are not supported on the host.
+Supports all printers supported by Infoprint Manager for AIX.
+Requires no additional disk space on Infoprint Manager system.
+Requires additional Infoprint Manager disk space to spool jobs.
+Prints job as it is received by Infoprint Manager (if the printer is not busy).
+Prints job only after the entire job has been received by Infoprint Manager and scheduled to print by the Infoprint Manager spool.
+Uses host (for example SMF/6) accounting records.
+Uses Infoprint Manager accounting information.
+Provides printer sharing through host systems, the PSF Direct feature, the host printer support, and Infoprint Manager (as long as only one PSF Direct Host Receiver attempts access at a time).
+Provides printer sharing and printer support through Infoprint Manager.
+Supports printing of multi-data set jobs as a single print job.
+Supports printing of multi-data set jobs as single or multiple print jobs.
+Does not support spooling of jobs on Infoprint Manager for printing later.
+Supports the downloading of AFP or line data from the JES spool to Infoprint Manager for printing later.

 Table 1.
-Comparing PSF Direct, DPF, and MVS Download (continued)
+Comparing PSF Direct and MVS Download (continued)